-A minority shareholder may propose that an extra auditor appointed by the Swedish Companies Registration Office shall participate in the audit of the company together with the company's ordinary auditors.
+A minority shareholder may propose that an extra auditor appointed by the Swedish Companies Registration Office shall participate in the audit of the company with the company's ordinary auditors.
 The proposal shall be submitted to a general meeting at which the election of auditors is to take place or at which a proposal set forth in the notice to attend the general meeting is to be addressed.
 If the proposal is supported by owners of at least 10 per cent of all shares in the company or at least one-third of the shares represented at the meeting, and a shareholder then submits a request to the Companies Registration Office, the Companies Registration Office shall appoint an extra auditor.
+However, the Companies Registration Office may appoint an extra auditor even if the matter has not been addressed at a general meeting, provided that owners of at least 10 per cent of all shares in the company or at least 10 per cent of all shares and the shares auditor even if the matter has not been addressed at a general meeting, provided that owners of at least 10 per cent of all shares in the company or at least 10 per cent of all shares in the company auditor even if the matter has not been addressed at a general meeting, provided that owners of at least 10 per cent of all shares in the company so request.
 As a general rule, it is the person whom the minority has proposed as an extra auditor who shall be appointed.

-The extra auditor has the same privileges and obligations as the company's ordinary auditor and shall participate in the auditing of the company together with the ordinary auditor.
-Thus, the extra auditor shall examine the company's annual report and the company's bookkeeping, as well as the board's and the managing director's management of the company.
-Both the ordinary auditor and the extra auditor shall perform their function independent of the company and its management.
+The extra auditor has the same privileges and obligations as the company's ordinary auditor and shall participate in the auditing of the company with the ordinary auditor.
+Thus, the extra auditor shall examine the company's annual report and bookkeeping, as well as the board's and the managing director's management of the company.
+Both the ordinary auditor and the extra auditor shall perform their function independently of the company and its management.